 - helps you avoid failure and win approval

-- blocks the fear that you’re not good enough
+- blocks the fear of not being good enough

-However, I eventually realized that the drawbacks of perfectionism tipped the balance:
+But, I eventually realized the drawbacks of perfectionism tipped the balance:

 - forces you to uphold impossible standards

 - depletes your time, energy, resources and happiness